 - Click the radio button beside All Floors.

 - Check the boxes in the Framing category that you want to remove, or select the Framing heading to check all of the boxes in this category.

 - Click OK to close the dialog and delete the specified framing objects in your plan.

 - It is also necessary to either raise or delete the existing roof planes.

 - To delete the roof, select Build> Roof> Delete Roof Planes from the menu.

-- To raise the roof planes enough to accomodate your changes, Shift+select all roof planes and then click the Transform/Replicate Object edit button.
+- To raise the roof planes enough to accommodate your changes, Shift+select all roof planes and then click the Transform/Replicate Object edit button.

-- In the Transform/Replicate Object dialog, check the box beside Move and specify the desired distance to raise or lower the roof planes along the Z Delta.
+- In the Transform/Replicate Object dialog, check the box beside Move, select the radio button next to "Relative to Itself, and specify the desired distance to raise or lower the roof planes along the Z Delta.

 - Make the needed changes to your plan's structure.